Kristen Stewart and Stella Maxwell Are Tying The Knot Soon: Source

 — Cosmopolitan (@Cosmopolitan) July 26, 2017

-The couple confirmed their romance in December 2016 after they were spotted partying together in at the 2016 Met Gala.
+The couple confirmed their romance in December 2016 after they were spotted partying together at the 2016 Met Gala.
 Stay tuned for more news and updates about Kristen Stewart and Stella Maxwell’s relationship!

-[Featured photo by Lars Niki/Getty Images]
+[Featured Image by Lars Niki/Getty Images]